 The office of the Metropolitan Magazine located at Carrer De Valencia

-There have been days my schedule makes me work at 9:30 in the morning because of schoolwork or making up for a missed time, but walking into the office at 9:30 in the morning, is really hard because I’d probably be the only one in my office with my boss - because he is a serious workaholic.
+There have been days my schedule makes me work at 9:30 in the morning because of schoolwork or making up for a missed time, but walking into the office at 9:30 in the morning is really hard because I’d probably be the only one in my office with my boss.
 But even then, there is always something to talk about- something about the city, an event that might be happening or just a funny anecdote from the weekend.
 It’s really nice to be in a shared working space because there is a lot more interaction which in my opinion, leads to a lot more wholesome learning.

 People are a lot friendlier, a lot more diverse in their thinking and a lot more easy-going I would say.
 They’re not worried about what time you show up to the office, as long as you’re being responsible for the tasks that were assigned to you.